Call for Presentations

-Presentations should be educational in nature.
-Sales pitches for single companies or products will not be accepted.
+All presentations should be educational in nature.
+Sales pitches for individual companies or products will not be accepted.

 If your presentation is selected for a session at the conference, Triangle Coalition will offer you a complimentary conference registration.
 All speakers will be responsible for their own travel arrangements and expenses (air, ground and hotel).